 Eventually, we came to a road where we were able to choose — More muddy paths or road walking.
 We chose the road, which wasn’t all that pleasant, but got us to Oloron more quickly.

 Later we enjoyed dinner with Emmanuel and his roommate Urs, a veteran Swiss pilgrim.
-We had to rush back to the gite to avoid being licked out at 10 pm
+We had to rush back to the gite to avoid being locked out at 10 pm.

-A very d man read prayers before the meal, which consisted of bread , two different soups, and a delicious baked potato casserole.
+A very old man read prayers before the meal, which consisted of bread, two different soups, and a delicious baked potato casserole.
 No wine was served.
 Cheese was brought out for dessert.
-And some crescent-shaped cookies with herbal teas for dessert.
-By then the brothers had left for evening prayers, and we collected and washed the remaining dishes.
+And some crescent-shaped cookies and herbal teas for dessert.
+By then the brothers had left for evening prayers, and we visitors collected and washed the remaining dishes.
 It was an interesting experience.

 Monday, May 7, 2018